assari/Coursera-Getting-And-Cleaning-Data_Project/README.md

   1. x_train.txt, x_test.txt
   2. y_train.txt, y_test.txt
   3. subject_train.txt, subject_test.txt

-  4.4) The columns from the x_train and x_test dataset were named using the description from the file features.txt whereas the column from y_train, y_test were named "Activity" and the one from subject were name "Subject"
+  4.4) The columns from the x_train and x_test dataset were named using the description from the file "features.txt" whereas the column from y_train, y_test was named "Activity" and the one from subject was named "Subject"

+  4.5) A subset of the large dataset was created, extracting only the relevant columns recording the  measurements on the mean and standard deviation for each measurement

-  4.5) The original dataset recorded the Activity as a series of numbers from 1 to 6.
-The numbers were converted to labels as per the file "activity_labels.txt"
+  4.6) The original dataset recorded the Activity as a series of numbers from 1 to 6.
+In this step, the numbers were converted to labels as per the file "activity_labels.txt"

-  4.6) Some of the descriptions which contained in the file "features.txt" were renamed to make them more meaningful
+  4.7) Some of the descriptions fromn the file "features.txt" were renamed to make them more meaningful

-  4.7) Lastly, a subset of the data was created with the average of each variable for each activity and each subject in a tidydata format and this was written out to a txt file as "HARtidydata.txt"
+  4.8) Lastly, a subset of the data was created with the average of each activity and each subject in a tidydata format and this was written out to a txt file as "HARtidydata.txt"

 ##5.
 Description of the HARtidydata.txt and the CODEBOOK.md files##